 Can You Pee With a Tampon In?

 Short answer: Yes.

 Long answer, let’s talk about what tampons are and why it’s ok/possible to pee with them in.

 Definition of a Tampon

 A tampon is an absorbent material compressed.
-You insert it in your vaginal opening where it soaks up any blood that comes out from your period.
+You insert it into the opening of your vagina where it soaks up any blood that comes out from your period.

 How do you put in a tampon?

 Tampons are placed in your vagina.
-But first, let’s talk about your 3 holes.
+But first, let’s talk about your 3 holes — some basic anatomy.
 And yes, I have had this talk with women in labor — so I’d certainly have it with any new tampon user. 🙂

-So, going from front to back — you have a:
+So, going from front to back in medical terms — you have a: